pybind/pybind11/docs/basics.rst

         return m.ptr();
     }

-The :func:`PYTHON_PLUGIN` macro creates a function that will be called when an ``import`` statement is issued from within Python.
+The :func:`PYBIND_PLUGIN` macro creates a function that will be called when an ``import`` statement is issued from within Python.
 The next line creates a module named ``example`` (with the supplied docstring).
 The method :func:`module::def` generates binding code that exposes the